AriFordsham/GHCWiki/ghc-papers.md

 - [\[2000\]](/trac/ghc/changeset/2000/ghc)[ Pattern Guards and Transformational Patterns](http://research.microsoft.com/~simonpj/Papers/pat.htm).
 This isn't implemented, but a related idea, called [view patterns](view-patterns) is.

 - [\[1991\]](/trac/ghc/changeset/1991/ghc)[Unboxed Values as First-Class Citizens](http://www.haskell.org/ghc/docs/papers/unboxed-values.ps.gz).
 Fully implemented.

+## Types and typechecking

+- \[1994\] GHC's typechecker implementation is described in the paper [ Type classes in Haskell](http://research.microsoft.com/~simonpj/Papers/classhask.ps.gz), CV Hall, K Hammond, SL Peyton Jones, and PL Wadler, European Symposium On Programming, LNCS 788, Springer Verlag, pp.  241-256, April 1994.

+- [\[1998\]](/trac/ghc/changeset/1998/ghc) The UsageSP analysis is described in Keith Wansbrough and Simon Peyton Jones, [ Once Upon a Polymorphic Type](http://www.cl.cam.ac.uk/users/kw217/research/phd/usptr-10pt.ps.gz), Technical Report TR-1998-19, Department of Computing Science, University of Glasgow, 1998.
+Conference version [ Once Upon a Polymorphic Type](http://www.cl.cam.ac.uk/users/kw217/research/phd/popl99-usage.ps.gz), in The Twenty-sixth ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, January 20-22, 1999, San Antonio, Texas.
+This work isn't in GHC.

+## The innards of the complier

+- [ The Spineless Tagless G-Machine](http://research.microsoft.com/en-us/um/people/simonpj/papers/spineless-tagless-gmachine.ps.gz#26pub=34).
+This paper describes the execution model used by GHC.
+It is most relevant to GHC up to version 3.xx---in version 4 we made some changes which are described in the [RTS document](http://www.haskell.org/ghc/docs/papers/run-time-system.ps.gz).

+- [\[2002\]](/trac/ghc/changeset/2002/ghc)[ Secrets of the GHC inliner](http://www.research.microsoft.com/~simonpj/Papers/inlining/index.htm) is still highly relevant; it is still a more-or-less accurate description of GHC's "simplifier".

+- \[1993\][The Glasgow Haskell Compiler - a Technical Overview](http://www.haskell.org/ghc/docs/papers/grasp-jfit.ps.gz) - from 1992, not entirely relevant any more.

+- [Adding an Optimisation Pass to the Glasgow Haskell Compiler](http://www.haskell.org/ghc/docs/papers/extendGHC.ps.gz) (Olaf Chitil).
+Somewhat out of date.

+## Runtime system

+- [Run-time System document](http://www.haskell.org/ghc/docs/papers/run-time-system.ps.gz).
+This document (is supposed to) describe the new run-time system in GHC 4.xx.
+Be warned that the implementation and this document are evolving in parallel, so they might not be quite in sync.

+- [\[2000\]](/trac/ghc/changeset/2000/ghc)[ Non-stop Haskell](http://research.microsoft.com/~simonpj/Papers/inc-gc.htm) the workings of an incremental garbage collecton.
+Not included in GHC, so far.

+- \[1999\][The New GHC/Hugs Runtime System](http://www.haskell.org/ghc/docs/papers/new-rts.ps.gz)---a summary of the [RTS document](http://www.haskell.org/ghc/docs/papers/run-time-system.ps.gz).

 ## The awkward squad: I/O, concurrency, exceptions, and foreign functions